Rubus gunnianus

-Rubus gunnianus is a species in the genus Rubus of the family Rosaceae.
-It is a small herb that grows in subalpine and alpine habitats above 900m throughout Tasmania, and bears edible fruit.
-It is commonly known as the native strawberry or Tasmanian alpine raspberry.
+Rubus gunnianus, commonly known as the native strawberry or Tasmanian alpine raspberry, is a species of bramble in the rose family.
+It is a small herb that grows in Tasmania and bears edible fruit.

 Taxonomy

 The name gunnianus comes from the botanist Ronald Campbell Gunn.
 Gunn worked closely with Ronald Lawrence; who knew British botanist Joseph Hooker.
 The authority of this species was named after Hooker.
-Gunn travelled around Tasmania, collecting specimens and sending them back for Hooker's book "Introduction to Flora Tasmaniae".
-Over 50 Tasmanian plant species gained Gunn's name, but a number of names would have since been changed over the years.
+Gunn travelled around Tasmania, collecting specimens and sending them back for Hooker's book Flora Tasmaniae.

 Description

 Rubus gunnianus is the smallest of all the species in the family Rosaceae.
-It grows as a small, prostrate herb in alpine habitats throughout Tasmania.
+It grows as a small, prostrate herb.
 When mature, the plant can spread by sending out runners to make the plant larger, as well as by setting seed.
-Unlike other species of the genus Rubus, this species does not have any thorns or spines.
+Unlike other Rubus species, the plant does not have any thorns or spines.
 The leaves grow out from the stem as a florette, and are triangular and glossy green.
 The palmately compound leaves are composed of three pinnatipartite leaflets (one main one flanked by two smaller ones either side), with very long petioles.

-Rubus gunnianus is monoecious (having both male and female organs on the same flower), and the flowers are small, white, with five petals.
-Members of the family Rosaceae are well known for producing edible fruit, which is suitable for bush tucker.
+The species is monoecious (having both male and female organs on the same flower), and the flowers are small, white, with five petals.
+The fruit is made up of a few red drupes, resembling a raspberry.